-Prerequisite: Study Skills accommodation must be indicated in the student's IEP.
-This course is designed for three purposes: ensuring that IEP goals are being met by allowing additional time for assignment/test/quiz completion and accommodation compliance; introduction of diverse compensation strategies to meet the needs of our students with processing deficits; and assistance with transitioning skills for entrance into the workplace and/or post-secondary education, inclusive of four-year universities.
-Students will be assisted in resume development, employment acquisition, interview techniques/skills, workplace etiquette, college selection, grant/scholarship applications, and introduced to self-determination skills beneficial for adult living.
+This course will provide assistance with transitioning skills for entrance into the workplace and/or post-secondary education.
+Students will be assisted in resume development, employment exploration and acquisition, interview techniques/skills, workplace etiquette, college selection, grant/scholarship applications, and introduced to self-determination skills beneficial for adult living.
+This course will be graded pass/fail.
+Geared towards 11th-12th graders.